The-Marcy-Lab-School-Assignments/swe-2-2-classes-WilliamJ2006/src/short-response.md

 Explain what factors you should consider when deciding to make a property/method private?
 Provide an example to support your response.

 ## Response 2
+You should consider whether or not the user needs to interact with the property/method.
+If the user shouldn't been able to interact with the property/method outside of invoking or logging them, (pushing or reassigning), it should be made **private**.

 ---